rust-embedded/awesome-embedded-rust/README.md

 ## Books, blogs and training materials

 -   [The Embedded Rust Book](https://rust-embedded.github.io/book/) - An introductory book about using the Rust Programming Language on "Bare Metal" embedded systems, such as Microcontrollers.
+-   [The Rust on ESP Book](https://esp-rs.github.io/book/) - The goal of this book is to provide a comprehensive guide on using the Rust programming language with Espressif SoCs and modules.
 -   [Discovery](https://rust-embedded.github.io/discovery) by @rust-embedded — this book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language.
 Original author: @japaric
 -   [Cortex-M Quickstart](https://docs.rs/cortex-m-quickstart/0.3.1/cortex_m_quickstart/) by @japaric – a template and introduction to embedded Rust, suitable for developers familiar to embedded development but new to embedded Rust.
 - [Writing an OS in rust](https://os.phil-opp.com/) A blog series creating a small operating system in Rust